403(b) Plan Fix-It Guide - For a 403(b) plan offering a 5-year post severance provision, elective deferrals are permitted under the provision

-ABC may correct this mistake under VCP.
+ABC may correct this mistake under VCP if they or the plan isn't under audit.
 This is an Internal Revenue Code Section 415 failure so the following correction methods would be available:

 - ABC should remove the accumulated $25,000 from Sue’s 403(b) account and place it into a taxable 403(c) account.
 This would generate a taxable event to Sue and would require ABC to issue a W-2 or 1099-R.